-In Fig.~\ref{fig:DEF_NSmodels_Nonrot} we show some properties of nonrotating scalarized \ns{s} for $\alpha_0 = 0$ and some illustrative values of $\beta_0 < 0$.
-The \EOS is taken to be that of \APR~\cite{Akmal:1998cf}.
-On the left panel we show the \ADM mass of a sequence of \ns solutions, parametrized by the energy density at the center of the star, $\varepsilon_{\cc}$.
-When $\alpha_0 = 0$, \ns solutions of \gr are also solutions of the \DEF model and we indicate them by the black solid lines.
-These solutions are characterized by having zero scalar field.
+When $\alpha_0 = 0$, \ns solutions of \gr are also solutions of the \DEF model; they are indicated by solid black lines.
+These solutions are characterized by having a zero scalar field.
 We see that when a specific critical central energy-density value is reached (say, $\varepsilon_{\cc, 1}$), the \gr sequence becomes unstable and a new branch of stable solutions with a nontrivial scalar field (i.e., scalarized stars) bifurcates from it.
-In our example, the value of $\varepsilon_{\cc, 1}$ depends only on $\beta_0$ and on the nuclear matter \EOS.
+In our example, the value of $\varepsilon_{\cc, 1}$ depends only on $\beta_0$ and on the \EOS.
 The scalarized branch merges again with the \gr branch at a second bifurcation point at a larger energy density $\varepsilon_{\cc, 2}$.
 Hence, scalarized \ns{s} exist only in the range $\varepsilon_\cc \in [\varepsilon_{\cc, 1}, \, \varepsilon_{\cc, 2}]$.
-We see that the larger $|\beta_0|$ becomes, the more dramatic are deviations in the \ns mass relative to \gr and also that the range of $\varepsilon_{\cc}$ in which scalarization can happen increases.
-This is also shown in the middle panel, where we plot the \ADM mass as a function of the radius $R$, and in the right panel, where we show the scalar charge $D$ as a function of the \ADM mass.
+We see that the larger $|\beta_0|$ becomes, the more dramatic the deviations in the \ns mass relative to \gr are.
+In addition, the range of $\varepsilon_{\cc}$ in which scalarization can happen increases.
+This is also shown in the middle panel of Fig.~\ref{fig:DEF_NSmodels_Nonrot}, where we plot the \ADM mass as a function of the radius $R$, and in the right panel of Fig.~\ref{fig:DEF_NSmodels_Nonrot}, where we show the scalar charge $D$ as a function of the \ADM mass.
 The scalar charge is defined in terms of an expansion at spatial infinity of the scalar field $\varphi$, namely,

 where $\varphi_0$ is the cosmological background value of $\varphi$, often assumed to be zero for simplicity.
-The right panel of Fig.~\ref{fig:DEF_NSmodels_Nonrot} shows how $D$ has a small magnitude near the bifurcation point where scalarization kicks in, it grows monotonically with $M$, and then it approaches zero again once $M$ approaches the mass corresponding to the second bifurcation point at $\varepsilon_{\cc, 2}$.
+The right panel of Fig.~\ref{fig:DEF_NSmodels_Nonrot} shows how $D$ has a small magnitude near the bifurcation point where scalarization kicks in, grows monotonically with $M$, and then approaches zero again onc e $M$ approaches the mass corresponding to the second bifurcation point at $\varepsilon_{\cc, 2}$.